 I like lots of flavor in my food so any recipe that seems to jump out at me as something that is going to make my mouth sing – is a keeper in my book.
 This is one of my mom’s recipes from when we grew up.
 She got this recipe from a Chinese cooking class that she took 35 years ago while we lived in Spain.
 She has a collection of these recipes that we cherish as they are all delicious and relatively easy to make.
 In my never endless quest to find good easy chicken recipes, I happened to come across this recipe the other day.
 I knew when my mouth started watering that I should make it.
 I had some chicken thighs on hand so used them for this dish but you can use any kind of chicken – bone in, breast.

 By the way, for my picture above I forgot to sprinkle the green onions on top which would have made it really nice looking and tasting…

 Soy Sauce Chicken

 Clean chicken and remove any excess fat.
 Mix next 5 ingredients in frying pan and place chicken in it.
 Bring to a boil and reduce heat and cook for 30 minutes (for thighs).
-If bone in chicken cook for 40 minutes.
-Turn chicken half way through cooking.
+If bone-in chicken cook for 40 minutes.
+Turn chicken halfway through cooking.
 Remove chicken from sauce when cooked through.
-Leave 2/3 cup of sauce in pan and add 2-3 tablespoons of sugar or honey.
+Leave 2/3 cup of sauce in the pan and add 2-3 tablespoons of sugar or honey.
 Bring to a boil, stirring until dissolved, about 5 minutes.
-Arrange chicken on platter with green onion and pour sauce over top.
+Arrange chicken on a platter with green onion and pour sauce over top.
 Remaining sauce can be kept refrigerated for 2 weeks.